 - Furnace: Inquire about the installation date of the furnace.

 - Water Heater: Inquire about the installation date to determine the age of the hot water heater.
 Look for signs of leakage.
+While a leaky water tank is an easy fix, it can cause significant damage if left alone.

 - Odors: Strong, musty smells in the basement could indicate issues with mold or mildew.